Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Experiment

+\paragraph{Setup} For all the VisualBERT variants introduced in the paper, we initialize them from BERT$_{base}$ and pre-train for 10 epochs on their respective pre-training datasets with a batch size of 144.
+All models can be trained within 3 days on 4 V100s each with 16GB of memory.
+We use the Adam optimizer \citep{kingma2014adam} with a linear-decayed learning-rate schedule \citep{devlin2019bert} and a peak learning rate at $6\times10^{-5}$.
+We conduct evaluations by fine-tuning on four downstream tasks: Visual Question Answering (VQA 2.0) \citep{goyal2017making}, Natural Language for Visual Reasoning (\nlvr) \citep{suhr2018corpus}, Image Retrieval (Flickr 30K) \citep{plummer2015flickr30k}, and Referring Expression (RefCOCO+) \citep{yu2016modeling}.
+We use a Faster R-CNN pre-trained on the Visual Genome dataset to extract region features \citep{anderson2018bottom}.
+For each task, we follow the recommended setting in previous works.
+For details, please refer to the appendix.

-Table \ref{table:rq1} summarizes the results.
-For each model, we list the type and amount of data used during pre-training\footnote{Most models are initialized from BERT and we do not count the data used during BERT pre-training.
+\paragraph{Results} Table \ref{table:rq1} summarizes the results.
+For each model, we list the type and amount of data used during pre-training.\footnote{For models initialized from BERT, we do not count the BERT pre-training data.
 VL-BERT uses both BookCorpus and Wikipedia during V\&L pre-training.
-We estimate that the two corpora roughly have 5OM segments with 64 words per segment but with a different pre-processing style (e.g. longer segments), the number of segments may change.}. \wvb outperforms the Base model significantly on all benchmarks, while only lagging behind \svb slightly on VQA, \nlvr, and RefCOCO+. \wvb even surpasses or rivals with strong supervised models (e.g., ViLBERT on VQA and RefCOCO+, VL-BERT on RefCOCO+, and UNITER$_\text{cc}$ on RefCOCO+).
-This indicates that strong V\&L representations are indeed learned through weakly-supervised pre-training.
+We estimate that the two corpora roughly have 5OM segments with 64 words per segment.
+With a different pre-processing style (e.g. longer segments), the number of segments may change.} To control for randomness, we report the means and standard deviations of \wvb and \svb across three runs.

+\wvb outperforms the Base model on all benchmarks, while only lagging behind \svb slightly on VQA, \nlvr, and RefCOCO+. \wvb even surpasses or rivals with some supervised models (e.g., ViLBERT on VQA and RefCOCO+, VL-BERT on RefCOCO+, and UNITER$_\text{cc}$ on RefCOCO+).
+This shows that a model through unsupervised pre-training can perform comparably with supervised models.
-We further confirm the efficacy of our method in the realistic setting: \wvbr is pre-trained with images and text collected independently.
-Yet it achieves similar performance as \wvb, with the latter higher on VQA, and the former higher on the other three tasks.
-This suggests the applicability of weakly-supervised pre-training to many large-scale language-only and text-only datasets that are independently collected \citep{trinh2018simple,sun2017revisiting}.

-We notice that on Flickr30K, the difference between \wvb and \svb is more evident.
-The task focuses on identifying if an image and a text segment are coherent. \svb is provided with explicit signals for such a task with the ``text-image match'' objective during pre-training (Section \ref{approach:background}).
-While \wvb is not provided with such explicit signals, it still learns better than the Base model.
-Further, if we were to remove the explicit signal (i.e. the ``text-image match'' objective) when pre-training on aligned data, \svb achieves only 57.98 on R@1, much closer to the weakly-supervised model.
+On Flickr30K Image Retrieval, the difference between \wvb and \svb is more evident.
+The task focuses on identifying if an image and a text segment are coherent. \svb is provided with explicit signals for such a task with the ``text-image match'' objective $L_M$ during pre-training (Section \ref{approach:background}).
+While \wvb is not provided with such explicit signals, it still performs better than the Base model.
+Further, if we were to remove the explicit signal (i.e. the ``text-image match'' objective) when pre-training on aligned data, \svb without $L_M$ achieves only 57.98 on R@1, much closer to \wvb